Michigan vs. Florida Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 - Computer Predicted Total: 156.6

 Michigan has compiled a 4-6-0 record against the spread this season, while Florida is 3-6-0.
-The Wolverines have hit the over in eight games, while Gators games have gone over seven times.
+In terms of hitting the over, games involving the Wolverines are 8-2-0 and the Gators are 7-3-0.

 Bet on this or any college basketball matchup at BetMGM